Utopiancapitalist/utopiancapitalist.github.io/_posts/2019-07-20-Macro-Analysis.markdown

 <img src="/assets/1995-2019-China.png" class="img-responsive" alt="Interbank Lending from 1995 to 2019"/>

-*China is graphedin violet, while the US from 1995 onwards is graphed in yellow.
+*China is graphed in violet, while the US from 1995 onwards is graphed in yellow.
 US Fed rates prior to 1995 have also been included in green.*

 I have three initial thoughts about this: